Bosch-0/Project-Muggle/README.md

 ## Goal / timeline
-Establish design foundations for Bitcoin Core over the next 6 months (as of October 2020).
+Establish design foundations for Bitcoin Core over the next 6 months (as of November 2020).
 Below are methods I am emplyoing to acheive this goal.